-Dr. Henri has discovered a new element with exactly N electrons.
-He wishes to remove all N electrons from the sample molecule he has obtained.
+Dr. Henri has discovered a new element with exactly electrons.
+He wishes to remove all electrons from the sample molecule he has obtained.
 This new element is extremely curious.
 The electrons remain practically static and occupy a two-dimensional circle about the nucleus.
 In addition, the electrons are spaced out evenly about this circle.
 If any electrons are added or removed, they will shift to again be evenly spaced, but their order will remain the same.
-The electrons are labelled 1 to N based on their original order about the circle.
+The electrons are labelled to based on their original order about the circle.

 Dr. Henri has determined two ways to remove electrons.
 The first is to remove an individual electron.
-A cost a_i is incurred for removing electron i in this manner.
+A cost is incurred for removing electron in this manner.
 The other method is to remove two oppositely arranged electrons simultaneously.
 Two electrons are oppositely arranged when there are the same number of electrons in either arc between them.
-If electrons i and j are removed like so, the cost b_i+b_j is incurred.
+If electrons and are removed like so, the cost is incurred.
 Note that he can only use the second method when the number of electrons in the ring is even.

 Constraints